mlund/chemistry-notebooks/faunus_lab.md

 3. In a terminal, run `docker run -it -p 8888:8888 mikaellund/faunus:latest_x86` Omit `_x86` if using a newer mac with "Apple silicon", _i.e._ with an M1 ARM processor.
 4. Copy the generated link, _e.g._ `http://127.0.0.1:8888...`, into a web-browser.
+   This loads a _Jupyter Notebook_ - here's
+   [one of many](https://www.youtube.com/watch?v=jZ952vChhuI) introductory videos for how to use it.

 ## Topics